Posted by Jamin Rathbun on 12/09/19.

 Even if you're unsure about your readiness for summer dance programs (in skill level or financially), auditioning for summer programs is a great way to gain experience and confidence, and get good feedback from national dance instructors and program directors.
 We highly encourage our dancers to attend at least one each year.

-Don't forget, Trinity Arts Center's Summer Dance Intensive is the week of June 10th through the 14th this year and will be featuring Valery Lantratov (for an entire week this time) and our own Brielle Rathbun, plus some other surprises.
+Don't forget, Trinity Arts Center's Summer Dance Intensive is the week of June 1st through the 5th this year and is a great way to expose your dancers to the intensive environment, and make connections with national teachers.
 We'll announce complete info about that in February, but save the date, and make plans to attend.

 - Acclaimed/recommended Christian studios; do not require auditions (just applications):